 Simply just don’t speak badly about the king with Thai locals.
 Most Thais love their king and speaking badly of the king will offend them.

 Thailand has a strict Lèse-majesté law and is strictly enforced.
 Saying anything bad about the king whether it is online or in-person, will get you into trouble and you could end up in jail.

 This also includes standing on Thai money as the king’s face is on it and it is considered another type of insult.
 Foreigners have been arrested for this and given long jail sentences.

 A quick google on this will give you more insight on foreigners and their cases around insulting the kings.

 This seems to be a problem in every country and taxi drivers wonder why Grab is doing so well.
 Other than the drivers trying to upsell stuff, there are others things you should be aware of.

 The taxi driver will use the old school method of driving you around and around to keep the meter running and this results in you been charged more money.

 It also is known that the taxi drivers fix their meters, so the total cost is way more than the real price.
 All ways ensure that the meter is turned on before getting into the car.

-Pollution is a big problem in Thailand and particularly in Bangkok.
+Pollution is a big problem in Thailand and particularly in Bangkok and a few of the islands.
 You will find that the air quality is generally not good but it improved over the last few years.